Suspicious Email

 FROM:

-• This is an unexpected or unusual email with an embedded hyperlink or an attachment from someone I hadn’t communicated with recently.
+• This is an unexpected or unusual email with an embedded hyperlink or an attachment from someone I haven’t communicated with recently.

 SUBJECT:

-• Did I get an email with a subject line that is irrelevant or does not match the content?
+• Does the email have a subject line that’s irrelevant or does not match the content?

 • Is the email message a reply to something I never sent or requested?